hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 	return offsets
 }
 ```
 Because this is a toy, the log grows forever, that's not okay  -- compaction is [it's own can of worms](https://kafka.apache.org/documentation/#design_compactionbasics).
-The log is also not persisted, which it would have to be in a real implementation as these datasets are typically large record batches, it's also inefficient -- the `lin-kv` is a point of co-ordination and contention.
+The log is also not persisted, which it would have to be in a real implementation as these datasets are typically large record batches, it's also inefficient.

-There you have it, tiny kafka! now all anyone has to do to build on this knowledge and make actual real life kafka is [build literally everything else for the rest of your life](https://kafka.apache.org/documentation/#implementation).
+All anyone has to do to build on this knowledge and make actual real life kafka is [build literally everything else for the rest of your life](https://kafka.apache.org/documentation/#implementation).

 ![unfinished horse](/unfinished_horse.png)